jh609/papers/journal.md

-# Author
+# Authors
 Joe Hanson
+John Smith

 # Title
-Measurements of secondary organic aerosol
+Simulations of measurements of secondary organic aerosol

 # Introduction
 Bloggs et al have researched into this area extensively but they haven't addressed question X (Bloggs et al 2012).